Skip to main content

 Does it work with LangGraph?

-What runtime overhead does the integration add?
+What runtime overhead does this add?

-Can I use the integration with a non-OpenAI LLM?
+Can I use a non-OpenAI LLM?

 What happens when LangChain ships a new major version?